Psychological Testing and Assessment

 Dr. Kan offers a sliding scale fee or a low-cost fee to limited clients with financial difficulties (documentation required).

-Special note to parents regarding legal custody
+Special note to single parents with full or joint legal custody:

 1) If parents have joint legal custody, both parents are required to provide written consent to the evaluation and attend the clinical interview and feedback session together (which can be done virtually).